 Set Designer: Mike Mroch / Lighting Designer: Richard Norwood / Costume Designer: Tonette Navarro / Makeup Designer: Zsofia Otvos / Video & Graphic Designer: Michal Janicki / Sound Designer: Mikey Moran / Choreographer: Lyndsay Rose Kane / Fight Choreographer: Mathias Maloff / Musical Director & Arranger: Nicholas Tonozzi / Incidental Music Composer: Nikos Brisco / Stage Manager: Anna Badenoch Eisenbraun / Assistant Stage Manager: Skye Fort / Production Manager: Allison Raynes / Recording Engineer: Robert Eisenbraun

-This program is partially supported by an Artist Project grant from the Illinois Arts Council, a state agency.
+Presented with support from an Artist Project grant from the Illinois Arts Council, a state agency.